What is Chain of Custody? And How Businesses can use it?

-- Understand the supply line for ingredients, components, and final products.
+- Provide a better understanding concerning the supply line for ingredients, components, and final products.

-- Documenting the chronology of distribution lines will give a record for any disruption or loss.
+- Assist in documenting the chronology of distribution lines will give a record for any disruption or loss.

 - Help develop solutions for any area that creates loss or negatively influences the product’s delivery, quality, or value.